S3-working-group/s3-practical-guide/docs/all.md

 ##### Step 1: Notice tension

-In this context, _tension_ is an inner state of alert: a personal experience that’s triggered when there's some kind of dissonance between an individual’s perception of a situation, and what they expect or would prefer to see.
+In this context, _tension_ is an inner state of alert: a personal experience that's triggered when there's some kind of dissonance between an individual's perception of a situation, and what they expect or would prefer to see.

 ##### Step 2: Understand situation

-Investigate** the situation** you are perceiving that stimulates tension in you.
+Investigate **the situation** you are perceiving that stimulates tension in you.
 Sometimes this inquiry can reveal misconceptions and the tension goes away.

 ##### Step 3: Is this an Organizational Driver?